Search results for

 best personal assistant apps for android featured image

-For the most part, we recommend Google Assistant or Amazon Alexa, as they are the top of the pantheon along with Siri on iOS.
+For the most part, we recommend Google Assistant, Gemini, or Amazon Alexa, as they are the top of the pantheon along with Siri on iOS.
 You can also get Google Home and Amazon Alexa smart-home products for integration with your house.
 We also said goodbye to Cortana in 2019, so it obviously no longer on the list.

 The best personal assistant apps for Android